COMP2150-24s1/level-design-assessment-toothbug/README.md

 In the level I have designed, the player learns a variety of moves that allow them to progress, including the differing utility of low vs high jumps, and ladder climbs.
 These two dynamics are essential for all three sections of the level, and are taught through varying difficulties.

-Section one of my level, the underground cave system, introduces the importance of accuracy when choosing how high one should jump.
+Section one of my level, the underground cave system (The Crystal Caves), introduces the importance of accuracy when choosing how high one should jump.
 The use of spikes are used to clue the player in with the required force of their jump, should they miscalculate, they are punished and either lose a healthpoint, or potentially get set back to the last checkpoint if they land in acid.
 The start of the encounter allows for error, as the first jump onto the platform only removes one healthpoint if the player misses.

 Based on external testing, most players instinctively only used high jumps when they first started out.
 Because of this, I chose to make the initial jump a highjump, then slowly introduced the players to the concept of low jumps through the use of roof spikes.
 I opted to introduce acid to the second and third jump, so that if they stuffed up before the checkpoint, they’d have to practice the sequence again.
 I did this to ensure full competency with the players abilities before making them attempt a harder sequence.